On the Krein-Rutman theorem and beyond: Introduction

 \subsection{Some examples of applications}

 \

-The abstract Krein-Rutman theory developed in these notes and alluded above have been cooked up in order to answer to the first eigenvalue problem for PDEs.
-We show its efficiency by applying it to several examples of evolution PDEs.
+The abstract Krein-Rutman theory developed in these notes and alluded above have been cooked up in order to answer to the first eigenvalue problem for PDE.
+We show its efficiency by applying it to several examples of evolution PDE.
 These examples must be thus considered both as a motivation and an illustration of simultaneously developed abstract theory.